armandogarcia17/WSU_Onboarding/README.md

 - Ex_simpledcmotor_SL is the Simulink model
 - Ex_simpledcmotor_SS is the Simscape model
-- properties.mat contains the values used to parametrize the model blocks All files related to the bicopter demo can be found on this website: insert link to highspot
+- properties.mat contains the values used to parametrize the model blocks /All files related to the bicopter demo can be found on this website: insert link to highspot

 #### Contact Armando Garcia @ agarcian@mathworks.com with questions